hyperledger-archives/fabric-chaintool-original/documentation/platforms/golang/README.md

 ```

 ### Callbacks
-Every _provided_ interface requires an implementation for any _transactions_ or _queries_.
+For each interface declared in the _provided_ section of the application configuration the application programmer must provide implementations for all the functions specified in the respective _transactions_ or _queries_ declarations.
 There is generally a 1:1 mapping between the CCI declaration and the required function signature in your code.
 For instance, the following CCI declaration:
 ```
 queries {
         BalanceResult CheckBalance(Entity) = 1;